rust-lang/rust/raii.md

 precious resources until the program terminates (at which point all those resources would have been reclaimed by the OS anyway).

-We may consider a more restricted form of leak: failing to free memory that is unreachable.
+We may consider a more restricted form of leak: failing to drop a value that is unreachable.
 Rust also doesn't prevent this.
 In fact Rust has a *function for doing this*: `mem::forget`.
 This function consumes the value it is passed *and then doesn't run its destructor*.